| At the start of the day on October 3rd there were three food trucks parked in front of

 the 1977 Football season, meaning interest in a facility beyond the

+occasional use of the field house was already underway)."
 For some time 'more pressing issues' continuted to halt the momentum

 of the creation of a new indoor facility at West Point.
 However in the